-The primary purpose of the Partnership is to facilitate and mobilize, rather than act as a donor with funds to allocate or to implement projects.
+The primary purpose of the Partnership is to facilitate and mobilize, rather than as a donor with funds to allocate or projects to implement projects.
 The Partnership serves as a broad coordination platform for NDCs globally.

 The NDC Partnership is a coalition of countries and international institutions and other stakeholders supported by a secretariat, known as the Support Unit.
 The Partnership maintains a neutral approach in engaging with countries and Development Partners and aims to develop close, functional working relationships.

 The NDC Partnership is guided by a Steering Committee comprised of two co-chairs and eight committee members, and three institutional committee members.
 Co-chairs and committee members are rotated on a two-year basis.
 Learn more about the NDC Partnership Governance.

 The NDC Partnership’s secretariat, the Support Unit, is funded through grants from governments that support the NDC Partnership.

 The NDC Partnership Support Unit is co-hosted by the United Nations Climate Change Secretariat (UNFCCC) in Bonn, Germany and the World Resources Institute (WRI) in Washington, DC, USA.
 Beyond receiving legal, administrative and office support from UNFCCC and WRI, the Partnership does not report to the governing bodies of either organization.